Gopala dynasty

-Gopala Dynasty (Gopal Bansha) was a first dynasty of Nepal founded by Gopa (Yadava) in the Kathmandu Valley.
+The Gopala dynasty (also known as Gupta dynasty) was a first dynasty of Nepal founded by Gopas or Ahirs in the Kathmandu valley.
 The Lunar dynasty is the origin of the Gopala.
 The Kings of Gopala Bansha ruled over Nepal for 505 years.
 It was replaced by rulers of Mahisapala dynasty.
 Both the Krishna and Mahisapalas have connections to the Gopalas.

-There were eight kings of this dynasty Bhuktaman was the first and Yaksha Gupta was the last king.

-Origin and History
+Origin and history

-According to legendary accounts, the early dynasty of Nepal was the Gopala Dynasty established by Gopa, who presumably ruled for about five centuries.
+According to legendary accounts, the early dynasty of Nepal was the Gopala dynasty established by Gopa, who presumably ruled for about five centuries.
 They are said to have been followed by the Mahisapala dynasty.
 The Gopalas and the Mahisapalas were together known as Abhiras.

 Another belief was that Gopalvamsi and Mahispalvamsi belonged to the same dynasty and they were divided into two on the basis of their profession.
-Amarakosha gives Abhira as synonym for Gopa.
+Amarakosha gives Abhira as synonym for Gopa and Gopala.

-List of Rulers
+List of rulers

-The 8 rulers of the Gopala dynasty include :
+The 8 rulers of the Gopala dynasty (with their traditional reign lengths) were: